About the Network:

 In 2018-19, organizations previously funded through McCormick who were working in these neighborhoods, providing services directed towards Health and Wellness, were brought together and given the opportunity to give feedback on what kind of support would be most meaningful to them.
 PIE Org led these consensus building efforts and it was determined that there were five main activities that would provide value to their work and would help them to fulfill their missions more effectively.

 In July of 2019 PIE Org was awarded a grant to act as the convening organization for this initiative, and began to develop a plan to deliver these key services to all organizations in the network.
 The following activities were planned and were implemented in the 2019-20 funding year.

 One of the outcomes of the McCormick Network’s activities is to increase the recruitment and retention of culturally responsive staff in order to increase access and delivery of culturally competent care in the most vulnerable communities for the most vulnerable individuals.
-To achieve this goal, the network has hired Pat Belka to serve as a shared recruiter, and has been working with network organizations to source talent and provide a funnel for high quality, culturally responsive staff.
+To achieve this goal, Laura Watzke will serve as a shared recruiter for FY 2020-21, and has been continuing the work of Pat Belka sourcing talent and providing a funnel for high quality, culturally responsive staff.

 The shared recruiter has created a resource list that details university career services information which are aligned to the degrees most often required by social services organizations: BSW, MSW, BA Human Services, MA Counseling, etc. You can find that list HERE.